Which Is Best? Therapy Or Medication For Anger Disorders

 Reviewer Wendy Boring-Bray, DBH, LPC

 Chances are you've been angry at some point in your life.
 Even the most level-headed people get mad sometimes, but if you find yourself having angry outbursts on a regular basis (or know someone who is), it might signal a bigger problem.
-It's okay to let out your emotions, good and bad, but when you start to feel angry all the time without knowing why it can be worrisome.
+It's okay to let out your emotions, good and bad, but when you start to feel angry all the time without knowing why it can cause problems in your life.
+Luckily, there are several things you can do to win back control over your emotions.

 Uncontrolled and unpredictable anger can be a danger to those who experience it, the people closest to them, and sometimes to innocent bystanders who are at the wrong place at the wrong time.
 Anger can affect all aspects of your life, including work and family.
 If you or someone you know is suffering from an anger disorder, it's important to reach out to a health care professional and seek treatment.